Physician Assistant Clinical Rotation (Arizona)

 For the majority of the clinical rotation, your learning schedule includes eight-hour days, five days a week.

-Each year, Mayo School of Health Sciences admits 20 to 30 students in physician assistant clinical rotations at Mayo Clinic in Arizona.
+Each year, Mayo School of Health Sciences admits 20 to 30 students in physician assistant clinical rotations at Mayo Clinic's campus in Arizona.
 This ensures you receive a comprehensive educational experience with close one-on-one instruction.